ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/queue/lessons/004_linkedlist_implementation.md

 ---
-title: Linked List-Based Queue Implementation
+title: Implementing Queues with Linked Lists
 ---

-# 🔗 Linked List-Based Queue Implementation
+# 🔗 Linked List-Based Queue Structure

-Another common approach to implementing a queue is using a linked list as the underlying data structure.
-This method offers some advantages over arrays, especially when the queue size needs to be dynamic.

-## 🧱 Basic Structure

-For a linked list-based queue, we need:

-1. **Node class** to represent each element in the queue
-2. **Front pointer** pointing to the first node
-3. **Rear pointer** pointing to the last node
-4. **Count** to track the number of elements
-5. **Capacity** (optional) to set a maximum size limit
+A linked list implementation uses nodes that reference each other:

 ```js
 class Node {